-Prerequisite: Successful completion of 1 verified science credit and completion of Algebra I and Geometry and
+Prerequisite: Successful completion of 1 verified science credit and completion of Algebra I and Geometry and completion of or concurrent enrollment in Algebra II

 Description: Physics is an introduction to and investigation of the elegant and predictable laws that govern our universe.
 This course requires moderate math skills and participation in laboratory experiences.
 Laboratory and special projects involve work outside of class.